alexbfree/thesis/src/chapter-1.md

   - hegemony and active diminishing of user agency by data holders,
   - closed, introspective and insular practices,
   - a lack of demand and investment in HDR from individuals and organisations, and
-  - insufficient machine understanding of human data
+  - insufficient machine understanding of human data.

 To begin to address these obstacles, [thirteen insights](#hdr-insights) are explained that could seed future research and innovation towards tackling these obstacles: